Skip to content

 The aim and responsibility of every trustee is to ensure that Age UK Milton Keynes operates in a manner which enables it to fulfil the objectives given in the constitution in as effective a manner as possible.
 The committee has overall legal responsibility for the work and finances of the organisation, employs the staff and manages volunteers.
 Our trustees are unpaid volunteers.

-At the Annual General Meeting held online on Wednesday 31st January 2024 the following people were appointed as members of the Board of Trustees:
+At the Annual General Meeting held on Wednesday 22nd October 2025 the following people were appointed as members of the Board of Trustees:

 My grandfather was born in the village of Simpson, one of thirteen, and most of the resulting families remained in the area so I have lots of local cousins and relations.
 As a result, I was able to see, first hand, how Age Concern (as it was called at that time) helped the older members of my family by giving advice, helping to complete forms, gardening, doing odd jobs and arranging lunch clubs.